foursides/foursides.github.io/_posts/2013-02-12-Dishonest-Truths.md

 You are a brilliant writer/chef/baker/designer. <p>
 You are a valuable worker. <p>

 If we get over this fear of the light and believe in every word that someone says, we will live a much fuller life.
 This isn't to say we can't be constantly refining who we are in all areas of life.
-What I am saying is you are smart, and can become smart*er*, health*ier*, turn good into *great*.<p>
+What I am saying is you are smart, and can become smarter, healthier, turn good into <em>great</em>.<p>

 Believe in yourself; help others believe in themselves.<p>